Garnik645/cpp_problems/doc/oop1.md

 # Tic-Tac-Toe :x: :o:
-Create a class TicTacToe which will act as a supervisor for a game.
+Create a class which will act as a supervisor for a game of TicTacToe.
-It will keep the state of the game, containing information about game board, whose turn it is, is game over or not.
+It will keep the state of the game, containing information about (3 x 3) board, whose turn it is, is game over or not.
 It will also provide basic functionality for starting the game by initializing an empty game board and giving first move permission to 'X'.
-And of course functionality for writing 'X' or 'O' in a given cell of the board, with checks of player order, board boundaries and emptiness of the cell.
+And of course functionality for writing 'X' or 'O' in a given cell of the board, with checks for player order, board boundaries and emptiness of the cell.

 ***NOTE:*** Everything below is a guidance or a recommendation, not a rule.
 Any implantation of the class counts, as long as it works properly and has all main functionalities.

 ## Data members :package:
-* **board** - 3 x 3 matrix, which will contain current state of the game board, every cell of which could be empty, contain 'X' or contain 'O', for example:
+* **board** - 3 x 3 matrix, which will contain state of the game board, every cell of which could be empty, contain 'X' or contain 'O', for example:
 ```c++
 std::vector<std::string> board;